jsk389/BOChaMM/README.md

 BOChaMM uses the [TuRBO](https://github.com/uber-research/TuRBO) algorithm, with a quick preview on how it applies to the PSxPS task shown in the following:

 ![Turbo turbo turbo wheeeeee.](https://thumbs.gfycat.com/LinedPleasantHypsilophodon-size_restricted.gif)

+An interactive plot to explore the PSxPS results of BOChaMM on KIC 3749487 is presented in [this Heroku app](https://bochammpsps.herokuapp.com/).